What to Look for and How to Prolong the Life of the Material

 Looking at Spinnaker Cloth through a Microscope

 Because spinnakers operate in relatively low apparent windspeeds (wider sailing angles equal lower wind speeds felt aboard the boat), spinnaker cloth needs to be relatively light.
 To achieve that, nylon sailcloth is used in most spinnakers; it features small size yarns, and, in lighter-weight styles, its weave is not especially dense.
 Cruising-style gennakers and spinnakers are typically made from woven nylon that doesn’t push the concept of light weaving too hard.
-The electron microscope photo below [on left] shows a traditional “three-quarter ounce” nylon up close (note: actual weight is 1.1 oz).
+The electron microscope photo below shows a traditional “three-quarter ounce” nylon up close (note: actual weight is 1.1 oz).
 The warp and fill yarns cross each other with no open space showing at the intersections.

 Porosity, which refers to the amount of air that can slip through a material, is inherently low in a spinnaker made from cloth like this.
 Of course, low porosity is a virtue in all sails.
 This is especially the case with spinnakers, which you fly when you are fighting to transmit every drop of energy from the wind to your boat.
 Alternatively, the cloth in hard-core racing spinnakers for light and medium windspeed ranges can weigh 40 percent less than a more cruising or crossover-style material.
-The photo above [on right] shows one of these styles.
+The photo above shows one of these styles.
 Look at the intersection points of the warp and fill yarns.
 The flat “panes,” where there is no yarn content, are covered over with urethane coating.

 It may not be a surprise to learn that the urethane-only sections of this cloth are less durable than the yarn areas.
 Like auto tires and plenty of other products, higher performance comes at both a reduction in durability and a higher price (coated nylon is priced higher than uncoated because it costs more to produce).
 If it makes you feel better, compare the price and anticipated mileage of tires for a new Porsche versus your minivan!